 Before you begin to configure your Vicon system, ensure that:

-- Vicon Nexus software is licensed using Safenet licensing and the VAULT licensing system.
+- Vicon Nexus software is licensed using Safenet licensing and the Vicon Product Licensing tool.
 Ensure that the licensing drivers are installed on the host PC, and that the dongle is plugged into an appropriate port (parallel or USB) on the computer while you are running the application software.

-- The IP address for the Ethernet card on the host PC must be set to 192.168.10.1 using the default IP address range (for details, see the Vicon documentation website).
+- The IP address for the Ethernet card on the host PC is set to 192.168.10.1 using the default IP address range (for details, see Configuring network card settings on the Vicon documentation website).